SquareLineStudio/docs/miscellanos/troubleshooting.md

 ## Halts during exporting the files on MacOS

-If you are using Mac M1 be sure to run SquareLine Studio with Rosetta as described [here](https://docs.squareline.io/docs/introduction/install#macos).
+If you are using Mac M1 be sure to run SquareLine Studio with Rosetta as described [here](/docs/introduction/install#macos).

 ## Not starting or has high CPU usage on Windows

 Try starting SquareLine Studio from command line as `SquareLine_Studio.exe -force-opengl`

+## Texts are too small on a high DPI monitor

+You can set the UI scale in the File -> Preferences menu.